GetStream/stream-chat-swift/docusaurus/docs/iOS/swiftui/chat-channel-components/message-list.md

 ### dateIndicatorPlacement

 The date indicator describes an element that displays the date in the message list.
-It must not be confused with the date of a specific message (TODO: link to the docs here.)
+It must not be confused with the [`created_at`](https://getstream.io/chat/docs/ios-swift/message_format/?language=swift#messages-returned-by-the-api-follow-this-structure:) date of a specific message.
 The SDK supports three types of date indicators

 - floating overlay (`.overlay`)
 - date separators in-between the messages (`.messageList`)